 Applicants must have an IELTS score of at 7.0.

-Course Level: Scholarships are available for postgraduate masters’ degree programmes.
+Course Level: The studentships are available for postgraduate masters’ degree programmes.

 Study Subject: The following courses are eligible: